AI-In-Population-Health-Lab/Deep-Transfer-Learning-Package-Release-V1/README.md

 ![image](https://user-images.githubusercontent.com/39432361/152067006-54cb0fef-d557-47f0-81eb-de2f3ddc39d4.png)

-In our code, we use `dann_synthetic_noTargetLabel_noTargetVal_outputAUC.py`, (the first two files are for unsupervised DANN),`dann_synthetic_withTargetLabel.py`, `dann_synthetic_withTargetLabel_outputAUC.py` (the last two files are for supervised DANN) to train and evaluate DDTL models.
+In our code, we use `dann_synthetic_noTargetLabel_noTargetVal_outputAUC.py`(for unsupervised DANN),`dann_synthetic_withTargetLabel_outputAUC.py` (supervised DANN) to train and evaluate DDTL models.
 Viewing our work as a whole picture, models are fed by source and target data files (.cvs) in ***synthetic_data_v2*** directory.
 After training, trained models will be stored.
 The program returns and saves a .txt file recording information of the source, target data, accuracy, AUC of models during training.

 For the network structure, it is defined in `feedforward.py`.
 If you want to modify the network structure used in the DANN model, you can modify the corresponding part of that .py file.